adamrehn/ue4-docker/README.md

 The common requirements for both Windows and Linux containers are:

 - A minimum of 200GB of available disk space
-- A minimum of 8GB of available memory
+- A minimum of 8GB of available memory (10GB under Windows)
 - [Python](https://www.python.org/) 3.6 or newer with `pip`
 - The dependency packages listed in [requirements.txt](./requirements.txt), which can be installed by running `pip3 install -r requirements.txt`